Trico01/Convolution-Based-Architecture-Applied-to-Cardiac-MRI-Segmentation/README.md

 # Convolution-Based Architecture Applied to Cardiac MRI Segmentation
-This is the final project of JHU EN.601.682 Machine Learning: Deep Learning course.

 ## Introduction
 Improve efficiency and reliability in cardiac MRI segmentation by conducting a thorough comparison of the performance of various models.